 Get a Google support package

-Google Cloud Platform offers different support packages to meet different needs, such as 24/7 coverage, phone support, and access to a technical support manager.
-For more information, see GCP Support.
+Google Cloud offers different support packages to meet different needs, such as 24/7 coverage, phone support, and access to a technical support manager.
+For more information, see Google Cloud Support.

 Get support from the community